Friday, April 30, 2021

 Craziness Codicil

 When you sanitize and euphemize your language and your thinking about a thing, you deliberately detach yourself from truthful conception of the thing.
 You shun and reject truth.
-And that's not good, because if/when that thing and that truth is encountered, it will stun you.
+And that's not good, because if/when that truth is encountered, it will stun you.
 Having methodically bleached some truth nugget previously lodged in your consciousness, you're left in a bind when reality pops up...which it does with some frequency.

-It's particularly corrosive for those whom this whole artifice has been contrived to protect.
+It's particularly corrosive for those whom this artifice has been contrived to protect.
 It shames and erases their reality.
 However positive your intentions, that's a hack that should never be pursued.

 The Craziness of Encountering Crazy People Who Don't Exist